masumonline/quick-template/README.md

 ## Tests

-This Extention Tested with Brackets 1.8 and 1.9 in Windows, Linux and Mac.
+This Extention Tested with Brackets 1.8 and 1.9 in Windows, Linux nad Mac.
 Don't rename the files you find there in order to keep the extension working.

 ## License